lqc/thinkcspy/source/iteration.rst

 You should set up a list of your own data that interests you  --- perhaps a list of your CDs, each containing a list of song titles on the CD, or a list of movie titles, each with a list of movie stars who acted in the movie.
-You could then ask questions like "Which movies starred Angelina Jolie"?
+You could then ask questions like "Which movies starred Angelina Jolie?"

 .. index::